IKEA year in review

 Audits and assessments: conducting audits and assessments of suppliers/service providers (including security audits).

-The processing is necessary for the purposes of our legitimate interest to correctly administer our business.
+Legitimate interest (Article 6.1 (f) GDPR) The processing is necessary for the purposes of our legitimate interest to correctly administer our business. |

 Recordkeeping: fulfilling management and recordkeeping purposes

-The processing is necessary for complying with legal obligations under applicable law such as corporate law, tax law, international trade legislation, import and export legislative frameworks.
+Compliance with a legal obligation (Article 6.1 (c) GDPR) The processing is necessary for complying with legal obligations under applicable law such as corporate law, tax law, international trade legislation, import and export legislative frameworks.
+Legitimate interest (Article 6.1 (f) GDPR) The processing is necessary for the purposes of our legitimate interest to correctly administer our business. |

 Dispute resolution and management: manage and address disputes with suppliers/service providers.